 On a microscopic level, concrete is very porous, and the pores are very wide as well.
 Furthermore, it usually contains quite high moisture levels and this is where the problem lies.
 Adhesives and moisture do not go together, particularly not adhesives used in surface protection.
 If the adhesive system is water based, it will remain slippery until all water is removed.
 Only then will it actually start to stick.
 If the material it is stuck to is in any way wet, then the adhesive system will rehydrate to a certain level.
 This means the adhesion is lost, but residue can also start to transfer.
 So, if an adhesive film stays onto a concrete base for a long period of time, it becomes increasingly likely for residue transfer to happen.
 Hence, it is recommended to not use this type of surface for more than a few days, and there are no reported materials that are able to last more than a few weeks.

-If, however, you have a sealed concrete, then it is possible for the film to adhere better.
+If, however, if you have a polished concrete, then it is possible for the film to adhere better.
 This also means that it is less likely for problems to occur.
-In fact, if the concrete is sealed, then the adhesive should be able to stick normally.